What is a Point of Sale System? The Definitive Guide

 - Using near-field communication (NFC) to accept payments from mobile payment providers like ApplePay

 Most consumers prefer cashless payments.
-By 2025, Business Insider predicts that 75% of all transactions will be cashless.
+By 2022, it is predicted that cash payments in Australia will make up 2% of all transactions – effectively making Australia a cashless society.
 Why?
 Because cashless payments are typically quicker and more efficient, which leave the customer with more time to do their thing.

 The best credit card reader features

 - Take any payment (swipe, tap, or insert)

 While the majority of consumers now opt for email receipts, it’s still important to offer printed receipts.